 In one of the first posts on this blog, I compared Lincoln’s two-minute address with the two-hour oration by Edward Everett on the same occasion.
-Today the former is universally regarded as one of the most famous speeches in American history; the latter is largely forgotten.
+Today, people regard the former as one of the most famous speeches in American history; the latter largely forgotten.
 Indeed, Everett himself recognized the genius of Lincoln’s speech in a note that he sent to the President shortly after the event:

 “I should be glad, if I could flatter myself that I came as near to the central idea of the occasion, in two hours, as you did in two minutes.”

-In a speech that was comprised of only 10 sentences and 272 words, Lincoln was able to strike a chord that would resonate not only with his audience, but one that would resonate through time.
+In a speech of only 10 sentences and 272 words, Lincoln struck a chord that would resonate not only with his audience, but one that would resonate through time.
 Why is this short speech so memorable?

 Below is the text of the Gettysburg Address, interspersed with my thoughts on what made it so memorable.

 Four score and seven years ago our fathers brought forth on this continent a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal.

 - “Four score and seven” is much more poetic, much more elegant, much more noble than “Eighty-seven”.
 This is fitting, because 87 years earlier, the United States had won its freedom from Britain and thus embarked on the “Great Experiment”.

 - Lincoln reminds the audience of the founding principles of the country: liberty and equality.
 In so doing, he sets up his next sentence perfectly.

 Now we are engaged in a great civil war, testing whether that nation, or any nation, so conceived and so dedicated, can long endure.